RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 D	is	incorrect	because	provisioning	is	not	a	concern	as	it	relates	to iSCSI	at	all	and	only	pertains	to	other	operational	concerns	within	the cloud	environment.

-### Question # 24 - 	Which	risk	response	involves	the	use	of	insurance	as	a	possible	strategyfor	an	organization?
+### Question # 24 - 	Which	risk	response	involves	the	use	of	insurance	as	a	possible	strategy for	an	organization?
 A.	Acceptance
 B.	Avoidance
 C.	Transference